Faculty of Medicine and Health

-Students are awarded their Bachelors (B.Med) degree after earning 180 ECTS points, and are qualified to enrol in EDU’s Master of Medicine (M.Med) degree programme.
+Students complete the Bachelors Degree (B.Med) after earning 180 ECTS points, and are qualified to enrol in EDU’s Master of Medicine (M.Med) programme.

 MASTER OF MEDICINE

-EDU’s Master of Medicine (M.Med) degree is built along similar lines to its Bachelor of Medicine (B.Med) programme, and takes two academic years to complete.
+EDU’s Master of Medicine (M.Med) programme is built along similar lines to its Bachelor of Medicine (B.Med), and takes 2.5 academic years to complete.
 It is comprised of six modules, including a Master Thesis.
-Following successful completion of their B.Med degree, students are qualified to enrol in our Masters of Medicine (M.Med) programme.
-Our two-year Master of Medicine degree is accredited by the Malta Further and Higher Education Authority (MFHEA).
+Following successful completion of their B.Med, students are qualified to enrol in our Masters of Medicine (M.Med) programme.
+Our Master of Medicine programme is accredited by the Malta Further and Higher Education Authority (MFHEA).

-After receiving their M.Med degree, students will have acquired the specialised medical knowledge that allows them to apply for a medical license anywhere in the European Union, provided they meet necessary language requirements.
+After completing the Master, students will have acquired the specialised medical knowledge that allows them to apply for a medical license anywhere in the European Union, provided they meet necessary language requirements.

 OUR PARTNER TEACHING HOSPITALS